The Board of Directors for Keep Massachusetts Beautiful oversees the organization’s operations and sets policy.

 Since its inception, Keep Mansfield Beautiful has drastically reduced the volume of litter, beautified public spaces, fostered a sense of community pride, and delivered volunteer labor and in-kind donations worth more than $300,000 to the town of Mansfield.
 In the process, the town has been become a cleaner, greener place to live, work, and play.
 In 2014, Neil founded Keep Massachusetts Beautiful to help bring these successful programs to towns and cities across the state.

 When he’s not volunteering his time, Neil operates Bullseye Communications, where he provides professional writing, editing, proofreading, and graphic design services to corporate clients.
 He also runs GreenCents Communications, where he helps municipalities, schools, and recycling companies teach people how to recycle correctly.
 Neil resides in Mansfield, MA with his wife and two daughters (and Pogo the dog).
+He also serves on the Mansfield Select Board.

 Board of Directors